How Browser Exploits Work: A Case Study of CVE-2025-43529 (DarkSword iOS Chain)

 | 5 | CVE-2025-43520 | XNU VFS (race) | Kernel read/write | iOS 18.7.2 / 26.1 |

 Six bugs.
-Three of them were zero-days at the time of disclosure.
+Three were zero-days at the time of disclosure.

 Google’s own infection-chain diagram lays out the same flow at a lower level, including the JavaScript file names for each stage: